 ART SPEAKS

-For the second year, WPSC’s Addressing Stigma & Bias Workgroup is featuring artwork as a powerful way to connect with patients’ experiences with health conditions.
-Our focus this year is mental illness & behavioral health.
+WPSC’s Addressing Health Equity, Stigma & Bias Workgroup is featuring artwork as a powerful way to connect with patients’ experiences with health conditions.

 Art is not only beautiful, it is a potent medium of expression.
 Evocative and compelling, it touches the soul and connects in a way no other medium can.

-Featured artwork this year include art and a poem by PNW residents Louie Gong, Mahvish Naqvi, Munira Leslie Sinclair and Anita Sulaiman as well as a poem by model-turned actress and mental health advocate, Cara Delevingne.
+Featured artwork includes art and poetry by PNW residents.
 Big thank you to the artists for sharing their compelling pieces with us.

 Visual Art